 The venom from a snake or a spider will enter your bloodstream almost immediately upon being bitten.
 In many movies you see the character making an X cut on the bite mark to suck the poison out.
 Allegedly, this helps him to gain more time.
 Instead of winning more time, you will waste precious time that you could be using to get professional medical assistance.
 This is one of the survival myths that we just can’t get rid of, no matter how much we try.

 Many people don’t know that the residual poison from the bite area may harmfully affect your lips and mouth.
+The same goes for spider venom and in this guide you will learn more about dangerous spiders and what to do if you get bitten by one.
 Even more, if you make the mistake of ingesting the venom, your internal system will be affected, and you will diminish your chances of survival.
 Instead of doing surgery on yourself and experiment what you’ve seen in the movies, you should seek professional help as quickly as possible.

 Hunting and fishing will keep hunger away